 Bonuses

 Bonuses offer additional earning potential.
 Agencies may provide bonuses to agents who meet specific sales targets or close a high number of deals within a quarter.
-For example, an agent who exceeds a $1 million quarterly sales target might receive an extra bonus of $5,000.
+For example, an agent who exceeds a $1 million quarterly sales target might receive a bonus of $5,000.

 Factors Influencing Salary